 In 1972 Jean married Wendy Jones.
-Wendy designed and engraved the intricate and detailed inlays for which Larrivée guitars have became well known.
+Wendy designed and engraved the intricate and detailed inlays for which Larrivée guitars have become well known.

 Peter Yarrow of Peter, Paul and Mary acquired a 1973 non-cutaway Larrivée that became his primary instrument for many years until stolen at a Florida concert.
-The instrument re-appeared on EBay in 2005 and was ultimately returned to Peter Yarrow.
+The instrument reappeared on eBay in 2005 and was ultimately returned to Yarrow.

 In 1977, Jean and Wendy moved the company to Victoria, British Columbia.
 The wet coastal forests of Canada’s Pacific Rim produce some of the finest spruce and cedar in the world, and Jean recognized that the future growth of his company could depend on access to these tone woods.
 (There was also the allure of Canada’s mildest climate and the spectacular scenery of British Columbia.)

 In Victoria, BC Jean began to focus on manufacturing instruments in larger quantities.
-He bought space and created a climate controlled production space and an industrial paint booth.
+He bought space and created a climate-controlled production space and an industrial paint booth.
 Jean designed and built specialized machines and tooling for more efficient production, and a higher level of quality control.
-Within a year of the move, 14 people were producing 4 guitars a day.
+Within a year of the move, 14 people were producing four guitars a day.

 As the company continued to grow in Victoria, eventually the problems inherent in manufacturing on an island led to the decision in 1982 to relocate to the mainland.
 It was the era of electronic keyboards and electric guitars and not a good financial time for acoustic guitar building.
 Rather than reducing production and laying off employees, In 1983 Jean decided to try to build some solid body electrics.

-When the acoustic market demonstrated resurgence in 1991, Larrivée moved to an 11,000 square foot facility.
+When the acoustic market demonstrated a resurgence in 1991, Larrivée moved to an 11,000-square-foot facility.
 At 25 guitars a day and 35 employees, they quickly began to outgrow the new building as well.

 In early 1997, Larrivée Guitars introduced the D-03 model.
 It was originally intended to be a limited run of 1,000 but, as people caught on that it was the only all solid wood guitar for under $800, demand increased and it became a standard model.

-In March 1998, they moved to a 33,000 square foot facility in the heart of Vancouver, where 100 skilled people in the Guitar industry made 60-72 guitars a day.
+In March 1998, they moved to a 33,000-square-foot facility in the heart of Vancouver, where 100 skilled people in the Guitar industry made 60-72 guitars a day.
 On September 1st, 2001 Larrivee expanded again, and opened a new factory in southern California.
 10 days later 9/11 occurred.
 The following 2 years were turbulent for the guitar industry.
 Production dropped to 35 guitars a day.
-Over the next 2 years, Larrivee would go through of number of production changes including: a refocus towards high-end guitars, a redesign of the 03 Series, and the development of the Traditional Series.
+Over the next two years, Larrivee would go through of number of production changes including: a refocus towards high-end guitars, a redesign of the 03 Series, and the development of the Traditional Series.